 - Additional study in the first year foreign language.
-This option does not count towards your Prelims Examination, but successful completion leads to a Certificate of Achievement. - ii) 2nd year foreign language option.
+This option does not count towards your Prelims Examination, but successful completion leads to a Certificate of Achievement from the Language Centre.
+The mode of study could be either Fast Track or General. - ii) 2nd year Foreign Language Option.
 [For this option normally language study is through your first and second years, but could be taken in the second year only, especially if you have studied a foreign language to GCSE or A-level (or equivalent).]
-This option substitutes for the Entrepreneurship coursework and as such counts a small amount towards your final degree result. - iii) Additional study in the fourth year foreign language.
+This would involve taking one of the Fast Track options offered by the Language Centre and substitutes for the Entrepreneurship coursework; as such this counts a small amount towards your final degree result. - iii) Additional study in the fourth year foreign language.
 This option does not count towards your Finals Examination, but successful completion leads to a Certificate of Achievement.
+The mode of study could be either Fast Track or General.